-Celebrate Washington, DC in bloom with the cherry blossom trees and go around the world in one day with this DC springtime itinerary.For more cherry blossoms, exciting sports action and outdoor fun check out our ultimate guide to spring in DC.
+Celebrate Washington, DC in bloom with the cherry blossoms, go around the world in one day and more with this DC springtime itinerary.For more cherry blossoms, exciting sports action and outdoor fun check out our ultimate guide to spring in DC.

 Day 1: The National Cherry Blossom Festival

 Start with a leisurely stroll around the National Mall's Tidal Basin to see the world-famous cherry blossoms.
 With more than 3,000 blossoms in bloom, springtime in DC is truly a sight worth seeing.
 Be sure and include a stop at the Martin Luther King, Jr. Memorial, which features more than 180 cherry blossom trees.
 The National Cherry Blossom Festival is about more than just the cherry trees though.
 The citywide festival creates a "City in Bloom" and features performances, exhibitions and entertainment across the city.
 For example, check out the free daily entertainment at the Tidal Basin Welcome Area and its ANA Performance Stage.
 From March 17 - April 1, the temporary stage features local, national and international performances of singing, dancing, marching bands and martial arts demonstrations.

 Rent a paddle boat and glide along the Tidal Basin for a different view of the blossoms and many of the monuments and memorials.
 Then head to the Freer|Sackler Galleries, which showcase Asian culture through ancient artifacts, sculptures and paintings.

 For dinner, make a reservation at The Source by Wolfgang Puck, featuring an Asian-inspired menu from legendary chef Wolfgang Puck.

 Day 2: Continue Your International Adventures